This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 The fifth case is the daughter of an 80-year-old Chinese tourist, who is one of the first four confirmed patients, France’s Health Minister Agnes Buzyn said on French television BFMTV.

-The semi-autonomous city of Hong Kong, which borders mainland China, has confirmed 10 cases — all infected patients had spent time in Wuhan.
+The semi-autonomous city of Hong Kong, which borders mainland China, has confirmed 13 cases.

 India (at least 1 case)